 Planting speedwell (Veronica officinalis) in the garden is a great way to enjoy long-lasting blooms throughout the summer season.
 These easy-care plants don’t require much upkeep once established, making them ideal for the busy gardener.
 Keep reading to learn more about growing speedwell flowers.

 Veronica Speedwell Info

 An easy to care for perennial with flowers in an array of vibrant blues, pinks and white, the speedwell is drought resistant but should be watered in the summer when there is less than an inch of rainfall per week.
 The plant has a long blooming season, from June to August, and is fairly pest and disease resistant as well, with the exception of some issues like powdery mildew, spider mites, and thrips.

 Speedwell perennials are reportedly deer and rabbit resistant, but butterflies and hummingbirds are attracted to their dizzying hues.
-Flowers will bloom for 6-8 weeks throughout the summer months and, as a result, make beautiful cut flower additions to vase arrangements or for container gardening in mixed flower groupings.
+Flowers will bloom for six to eight weeks throughout the summer months and, as a result, make beautiful cut flower additions to vase arrangements or for container gardening in mixed flower groupings.

 Growing Speedwell Flowers